-New longer tours take you further into the farm.
-You'll see our milking herd, the newborn babies in spring, guardian dogs and British White cattle, not to mention the bees and the peacocks.
-Bring your walking shoes and your mask.
-Small groups of just ten or fewer.
-Enjoy a special discount on your farm shop purchase, too.
+Meet the newborn kids in spring, the milking herd, the guardian dogs and British White cattle, plus the bees and peacocks.
+Bring your walking shoes.
+Small groups of twelve or fewer.
+Enjoy a discount on your farm shop purchase, too.

 Do we need to book a tour to visit the farm?